je-nunez/subsegment-tcp-speeds-l7/README.md

-exceeded` (except when the random port `traceroute` uses is open, in which case the packet does passes to user-land), and this utility works in user-mode only, so it is easier for it to suffer from, and reflect, high CPU load in its host, than something at the kernel-level.
+exceeded` (except when the random port `traceroute` uses is open, in which case the packet does passes to user-land), and this utility works in user-mode only, so it is easier for it to suffer from, and reflect, high CPU load in its host, than the internal TCP/IP stack in the kernel.
 Secondly, a utility like this can annotate in the processed data more variables along the path it visits, like many of the `SNMP MIB` variables (e.g., CPU load in the last 1, 5, and 15 minutes, etc).
 Finally, in open networks between different companies, `traceroute` doesn't need to traverse, in general, a pre-established set of hops A, B, C, ..., Z, unless the `IP loose-source-routing` option is set in the request (and honored by intermediate routers between those companies), which `IP loose-source-routing` option also complicates the `TTL-expire` adjustment by `traceroute`, e.g., in the case of dynamic, or self-organizing, networks.